jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	Name of the environment variable in the OpenVPN management interface which contains the common name.
 If username-as-common-name is enabled, this should be set to 'username' to use the username as common name.
 Other values like 'X509_0_emailAddress' are supported.
 See https://openvpn.net/community-resources/reference-manual-for-openvpn-2-6/#environmental-variables for more information. (env: CONFIG_OPENVPN_COMMON__NAME_ENVIRONMENT__VARIABLE) (default "common_name")
   --openvpn.common-name.mode string
     	If common names are too long, use md5/sha1 to hash them or omit to skip them.
 If omit, oauth2.validate.common-name does not work anymore.
 Values: [plain,omit] (env: CONFIG_OPENVPN_COMMON__NAME_MODE) (default "plain")
+  --openvpn.pass-through.address string
+    	The address of the pass-through socket.
+Must start with unix:// or tcp:// (env: CONFIG_OPENVPN_PASS__THROUGH_ADDRESS) (default "unix:/run/openvpn-auth-oauth2/server.sock")
+  --openvpn.pass-through.enabled
+    	If true, openvpn-auth-oauth2 will setup a pass-through socket for the OpenVPN management interface.  (env: CONFIG_OPENVPN_PASS__THROUGH_ENABLED)
+  --openvpn.pass-through.password value
+    	The password for the pass-through socket.
+If argument starts with file:// it reads the secret from a file. (env: CONFIG_OPENVPN_PASS__THROUGH_PASSWORD)
+  --openvpn.pass-through.socket-group string
+    	The group for the pass-through socket.
+Used only, if openvpn.pass-through.address starts with unix:// If empty, the group of the process is used. (env: CONFIG_OPENVPN_PASS__THROUGH_SOCKET__GROUP)
+  --openvpn.pass-through.socket-mode uint
+    	The unix file permission mode for the pass-through socket.
+Used only, if openvpn.pass-through.address starts with unix:// (env: CONFIG_OPENVPN_PASS__THROUGH_SOCKET__MODE) (default 660)
   --openvpn.password value
     	openvpn management interface password.
 If argument starts with file:// it reads the secret from a file. (env: CONFIG_OPENVPN_PASSWORD)
   --provider.google.admin-email string